Full-Projects/shaka-player-multi-period/test.md

 out.mpd
 ```

 I then attempted to play the `out.mpd` file using the Shaka Player in my HTML file.
 The player is configured with a `rebufferingGoal` and `bufferingGoal` of 10.
-However, the multi-period MPEG-DASH video does not seem to work with these settings.
+However, the buffering goal does not seem to work with the multi-period MPEG-DASH video.

 When I use the `https://storage.googleapis.com/shaka-demo-assets/angel-one/dash.mpd` URL, it works fine.
-But when I use my own `https://raw.githubusercontent.com/azoozs/shaka-player-multi-period/main/videos/out.mpd` URL, it doesn't work.
+But when I use my own `https://raw.githubusercontent.com/azoozs/shaka-player-multi-period/main/videos/out.mpd` URL, the buffering goal doesn't seem to work.

-My question is: Why don't the `rebufferingGoal: 10` and `bufferingGoal: 10` settings work with a multi-period MPEG-DASH video?
+My question is: Why doesn't the `bufferingGoal: 10` setting work with a multi-period MPEG-DASH video?

 Any help would be greatly appreciated.
 Thank you.